OngMinXian/NUSPlanner/README.md

 ## Software Engineering Practices :gear:

+### Class Diagram
+In milestone 3, we have finalized our class diagram.
+Due to how firebase works, we have decided to store only one class which is Users class.
+This allows the query to look for the correct user ID and retrieve all the user's information.
+This is faster compared to having many classes such as events and modules where query would look through the entire database to find which ones matches the user ID.
+The diagram below shows the functions each field is used in and the functions which writes the field.

 ### Quality Assurance :vertical_traffic_light:
 In Milestone 3, we directed our efforts towards **implementing system testing, regression testing and user testing.**